polarsignals/docs/docs/overview.md

 There are more potential use cases, but the three that are most common are:

 - Saving money: Statistically significant insight into what code causes the most resources to be used, allows engineers to optimize those pieces and be confident, that resource usage will be lower after optimizing.
-- Understand difference: Always collecting data from all processes allows comparing why execution of code was different in time, across processes or even versions of code (Parca's powerful multi-dimensional model allows comparing profiling data on any label dimension).
+- Understand difference: Always collecting data from all processes allows comparing why execution of code was different in time, across processes or even versions of code (Polar Signals's powerful multi-dimensional model allows comparing profiling data on any label dimension).
 - Understand incidents: Collecting data in the past allows us to understand incidents even after they have happened and without manual capturing of profiling data.